 Center Based programs are located in Olean, Salamanca, Delevan, Franklinville and Perry.
 The teams consist of Teachers and Classroom Assistants, Family Support Assistants, Nutrition/Food Service Workers, and where applicable, Bus Drivers and Bus Monitors.
-Our Early Head Start (EHS) Program is a Home-Based Program Option, and serves pregnant women and children birth to 3 (before Head Start age).
+Our Early Head Start (EHS) Program is a Home-Based Program and serves pregnant women and children birth to 3 (before Head Start age).
 It is a year-round program.
 EHS provides weekly home visits that are 11⁄2 hours each.
 Two socialization activities are offered each month.
-As for now, our home visits are taking place outdoors or remotely.
-Head Start has partnerships with Olean, Hinsdale, Salamanca and Franklinville school districts for NYS Universal Pre-Kindergarten (NYS UPK).
+Head Start has partnerships with Olean, Salamanca and Franklinville school districts for NYS Universal Pre-Kindergarten (NYS UPK).